 What is content curation?

-Content curation is acting like a museum curator sharing the best art or a wedding DJ playing the best songs.
+Content curation is acting like a museum curator sharing the best art or a wedding DJ playing the best songs at a wedding.
 Content curation is the act of finding and sharing the best of other people’s content.

 Why should you curate content?